 Rick was born in Cleveland, Ohio and attended Dartmouth College in Hanover, New Hampshire.
 Not long after receiving his bachelor’s degree in Russian, Rick moved to California, where he lived for 16 years.
 Most of that time was spent in the corporate world, and the desire to lead a simpler, quieter life was always high on Rick’s agenda.
 He seized the opportunity to leave the business world behind and use his heart and hands in massage therapy.
 The work allows him to tap into his intuition and imagination to help clients feel more open and whole.

-Rick loves living in Vermont and sharing the wonders of the state with friends and his two dogs, Melody (an English Bulldog) and Frank (a French Bulldog).
-An avid runner and snowboarder, Rick also enjoys snowshoeing and cross-country skiing in the winter, and hiking and biking when roads and trails are clear.
+Rick loves living in Vermont and sharing the wonders of the state with friends and his English Bulldog, Gladys.
+An avid runner, Rick also enjoys snowboarding and snowshoeing in the winter, and hiking with Gladys when roads and trails are clear.

 Troy D. Spurgeon